Scot Loeffler: Boston College

+Bowling Green

 On November 28, 2018, Loeffler was hired as the head coach of Bowling Green State University.
 Loeffler was taking over a Falcon program riddled by APR and off-field issues, as well as a team that in the last regime fell apart under Mike Jinks.
 Jinks took over with Bowling Green coming off of 3 straight MAC East Championships, winning the MAC twice and went just 4–8, 2–10, and 1–7 before being fired.
 Loeffler detailed a rebuilding plan that would take time.
 With just 2 scholarship quarterbacks on the roster, one a transfer and one a former walk-on, Loeffler's Falcons went 3–9 in 2019.
 The season was highlighted by beating BGSU's biggest rival Toledo for the first time in a decade.
 BG was a 30-point underdog at home.
 The COVID 2020 season went 0–5.
 The 2021 season saw an improved 4–8 record, highlighted by a massive 38-point upset at Minnesota, 14–10.
 The 2022 season started off tough, with an FCS loss to EKU in 7 overtimes, followed by a homecoming win over Marshall who had just beaten 8th-ranked Notre Dame the week before.
 The Falcons started off MAC play 1–1, suffering a blowout loss to Buffalo but then won their next 3 conference games.
 BGSU finished the 2022 season 6–6, and was ranked 3rd in the MAC East with a 5–3 conference record.
 It received an invitation to play New Mexico State in the 2022 Quick Lane Bowl, losing by a 24–19 score.
 In 2023, BGSU started out 1–3 before upsetting Georgia Tech in Atlanta, and then going 5–2 to finish the season with a 7–5 record.
 The Falcons lost to Minnesota, 30–24, in the 2023 Quick Lane Bowl.

 On October 30, 2021, Loeffler became the first head coach to be ejected for two unsportsmanlike conduct calls.

+Philadelphia Eagles

 On February 28, 2025, Loeffler left Bowling Green to join the Philadelphia Eagles as their quarterbacks coach.